 Monday, April 23, 2012

 My friend Juni once told me she always brings a main dish to a potluck, because there are never enough.
 At the time, I didn't yet have children, and I couldn't see what would be so bad about having an all-dessert potluck, if that's all people brought.
-Now, I get it.
-I always bring something we can have for our meal, and sometimes also a dessert or something else.
-In those circumstances, Abbott, not always an adventurous eater, asks me what I made, and only puts that on his plate, plus a dessert.
+Now, I get it, and I always bring something we can have for our meal whenever we attend a potluck.
+In those circumstances, Abbott always asks me what I made, and only puts that on his plate, plus a dessert.

 Marcella Rosene calls this the "basic black dress" of pasta salads; it really is.
-Our friend Katie gave us her book as a wedding gift.
-It contains some of our other favorite recipes as well, among them Downtown Oatmeal Scones and her Beef Lasagne.
+I make it all the time; it goes well with just about everything.
+It comes from a cookbook our friend Katie gave us as a wedding gift.

 The House Pasta

 adapted from Pasta & Co by Request by Marcella Rosene